 |Long working hours (More than 40 hours per week)|

 What is the job like

 77% of Personal Financial Advisors said they were satisfied with their job and 58% said they feel like their job is making other people’s lives better.

 Is this right for me

 You can read more about these career personality types here.

 People who are suitable for this job tends to like starting up and carrying out projects.
 They like leading people and making many decisions.
 Sometimes they require risk taking and often deal with business..

 They also like following set procedures and routines.
 They like working with data and details more than with ideas.

-Personal Financial Advisors job description, Personal Financial Advisors salary, Personal Financial Advisors information, what is the job of a Personal Financial Advisor like, pros and cons about Personal Financial Advisors, colleges and universities for Personal Financial Advisors, is Personal Financial Advisors the right career for me, Quite Hard careers to get into, careers in Business and Finance
+Personal Financial Advisors job description, Personal Financial Advisors salary, Personal Financial Advisors information, what is the job of a Personal Financial Advisor like, pros and cons about Personal Financial Advisors, colleges and universities for Personal Financial Advisors, is Personal Financial Advisors the right career for me, careers in Business and Finance